Typhoon Koinu: Taiwan

 Taiwanese authorities issued weather warnings in preparation of strong gusts and heavy rain hitting the island's southeast.
 According to news sources, flights were canceled, schools and businesses were closed, and fishermen secured their boats.
 While the storm is likely to bring the most rain to hilly and sparsely inhabited areas, it will also affect the large port city of Kaohsiung.

 As Koinu made landfall, it brought record-breaking winds and rains.
 A weather station on Orchid Island recorded sustained winds of 198.7 kph at 9:40 p.m. and gusts of 342.7 kph 13 minutes later, both representing record-highs since record-keeping began in 1897.
 Many trees fell down on roads and damaged infrastructure.
 A landslide occurred on Provincial Highway No. 9 in Pingtung County forcing vehicles to drive on the same lane, while 2 roads in Taitung County, Provincial Highway 20 in Haiduan Township and Provincial Highway 23 in Donghe Township were blocked.

 Agricultural losses in Taiwan were about NT$344.56 million (US$10.72 million), according to the Ministry of Agriculture (MOA).
 The five administrative areas that sustained the greatest losses were Yunlin, Changhua, Taichung, Chiayi, and Tainan.
 Around 9,762 hectares of crops were damaged.
 Peanuts were the crop that sustained the largest losses, while chickens and pigs were the largest livestock and poultry losses.

 Hong Kong

 As Typhoon Koinu neared Hong Kong, the Hong Kong Observatory (HKO) issued Increasing Storm Signal No. 9 at 19:00 (HKT) and weather warnings in preparations for heavy rainfall and strong winds ahead of the storm.
 The agency then considered if they would hoist their second Hurricane Signal No. 10 since Typhoon Saola if the storm passed further closely to Hong Kong.

 However, as Koinu moved away from Hong Kong and started weakening, the HKO did not need to issue the highest wind signal.
 The Increasing Storm Signal No. 9 was kept in force for 4 hours before lowered it down to Southwest Gale or Storm Signal No. 8.
+Total economic losses amounted to HK$142.3 million (US$18.22 million).